-Could Self Pity + Entitlement = Violence?
+Could Entitlement + Self Pity = Ego Identity Which Leads to Violence?

 The Body House is a blog dedicated to helping men relate better to women, as well as, information on Dyann’s sensual massage sessions.

 However, it’s hard to stay silent about the shootings in Minnesota and Louisiana.